RolloutHQ/rollout-hq-docs/examples/todo-example-app/README.md

 Not using react?
 You can install via `@rollouthq/connect-widget`.

 ### 📄 Rendering the UI

-All we need to do is render the React component and pass in a RolloutHQ component for authentication.
+All you need to do is [render the React component](https://github.com/PlaybookWorkflows/rollout-hq-docs/blob/55aeefbaae66e2f156d6d1d7509649dfebfed0f9/examples/todo-example-app/app.js#L95) and pass in a RolloutHQ token for authentication.

 If you're using another framework you can import the `renderWidget` function instead: